zhikangfan-jyd/toploansadviser/content/reviews/drcredit.md

 <div class="title-box"><img src="/data/images/r-12.webp"/><h2 class="title">Loan Process</h2></div>

-Dr. Credit makes it simple to get a personal loan for bad credit.
+Dr. Credit makes <a href="/guides/how-to-get-a-loan-with-bad-credit" target="_blank" rel="noopener noreferrer">it simple to get a personal loan for bad credit</a>.
 You complete one application, but may receive offers from multiple lenders.
 The application itself takes only a couple of minutes.
 After you answer the questions.
 Dr. Credit matches you with lenders based on the information you provided.

 Again, Dr. Credit doesn’t underwrite or fund loans.
 They are simply the middle-man between you and the lender.
 They provide the platform to bring you both together so you can get the financing that you need.